MattiaRag/timemaproject/markdowns/part_1a.md

 Once inferred the gene trees and species trees with both aminoacidic and nucleotidic sequences, it is possible to infer the gene concordance factors.

-**NB:** NB: all commands needed for obtaining gCFs have been implemented within this [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/gCF.sh).
+**NB:** all commands needed for obtaining gCFs have been implemented within this [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/gCF.sh).

 The concordance factors can be easily inferred through a single command line: